Learn about Venice facts & TOP places to visit. Our Venice bucket list contains all must-have experiences and things to

 Gondolas, canals and endless bridges – there is something magical and very romantic about Venice Italy!
 For many people, this is one of the most unique places to visit on Earth.
 With so many romantic things to do in Venice – it’s hard to disagree.
 It is definitely one of the most stunning places to visit in Italy.
 For us, Venice is our favourite place for a European city break.
-You just have to visit at least once in your lifetime!
+You just have to visit this European island at least once in your lifetime!

 Top 10 Things to do in Venice Italy: At a Glance

 - Doges’ Palace